This animal survived 24,000 years frozen in the Siberian permafrost

-(CNN)A microscopic animal has come back to life after slumbering in the Arctic permafrost for 24,000 years.
+(CNN)A microscopic animal has been revived after slumbering in the Arctic permafrost for 24,000 years.

 Bdelloid rotifers typically live in watery environments and have an incredible ability to survive.
 Russian scientists found the creatures in a core of frozen soil extracted from the Siberian permafrost using a drilling rig.